Florins13/software-engineering/uab-app/README.md

 ```shell script
 ./mvnw -Dtest=ClassName test
 ```
-## To test the application using postgres check the following:
+## To test the application using postgres
 Make sure you have docker installed.
-In application.properties file in src/main/resources folder:
+In <em>application.properties</em> file in src/main/resources folder:
-1. Uncomment quarkus.datasource.db-kind = postgresql in order to use postgres db
+1. Uncomment <em>quarkus.datasource.db-kind = postgresql</em> in order to use postgres database.
-2. Comment quarkus.datasource.jdbc.url = jdbc:h2:mem:uabdb to stop using in memory db.
+2. Comment <em>quarkus.datasource.jdbc.url = jdbc:h2:mem:uabdb</em> to stop using in memory database.
-3. To connect to the db and check the tables the following config can be used:
+3. If you wish to check the tables, uncomment <em>quarkus.datasource.devservices.port=49161</em> and use the following configuration for connection:
-- uncomment quarkus.datasource.devservices.port=49161
 - host-> localhost
 - port-> 49161
 - user-> quarkus
 - password -> quarkus
 - URL -> jdbc:postgresql://localhost:49161/quarkus
--

 ## Packaging and running the application

 The application can be packaged using: